lsahn-gh/babelian/README.md

 # Babelian
 You generally use a web-browser to search some words.
-But, have you thought that too many steps for one word?.
+But, have you thought that there are too many steps for one word?.
 The steps are
 - Run a web-browser.
-- Click some links til you get a page to search.
+- Click some links until you get a page to search.
 - Type some words.
 Here is a solution for you can search words easily.

 Babelian is a dictionary on command-line.